 6) Look to the Future

 Once you have got your CCNA, be proud of yourself!
 This credential will open doors to interesting career opportunities.
 As you add to your experience, you may want to get a specialty and advance in the tech industry.
-You will stand out to employers with additional Cisco certifications in Security, Wireless, Routing and Switching, Collaboration, or others.
+You will stand out to employers with additional Cisco certifications in Security, Routing and Switching, Collaboration, or others.
 And, your original CCNA certification is automatically renewed if you clear any Cisco certification exams at the same level or higher.

 With a Cisco CCNA certification and in-demand IT skills, you will be able to set and obtain your biggest career goals in 2019 and beyond.